 Studies have shown that more than 70% of the embedded developers are not satisfied with a black-box operating system: they want to adapt it to their needs, to their special hardware situation (which most times is Just Different than anything available).
 Embedded projects are even more variegated than desktop- or server projects, due to the fact that so many different embedded processors with lots of peripherals exist out there.

 Linux has evolved from an i386-only operating system to a kernel running on nearly every modern 32 bit processor available today: x86, PowerPC, ARM, MIPS, m68k, cris, Super-H etc. The kernel supplies a hardware abstraction layer which lets our brave embedded developer once again concentrate on his very special problem, not on handling negligibilities like memory management.

 But Linux is only half of the story.
 Besides the kernel, a Linux based embedded system consists of a “userland”: a filesystem, containing all the small tools which form a small Unix system.
 Only the combination of the kernel and a Userland lets the developer run “normal” processes on his x86 development machine as well as on his embedded target.

 Whereas the mainstream developers were always able to use normal Linux distributions like SuSE, RedHat, Mandrake or Debian as a base for their applications, things are different for embedded systems.

-Due to the restricted resources these systems normally have, distributions have to be small and should only contain those things that are needed for the application.
+Due to the restricted resources of these systems, distributions have to be small and should only contain those things that are needed for the application.
 Today’s mainstream distributions cannot be installed in less than 100 MiB without major loss of functionality.
-Even Debian, probably today the most customizable mainstream distribution, cannot be shrunk below this mark without for example losing the packet management, which is an essential feature of using a distribution at all.
+Even Debian, probably today’s most customizable mainstream distribution, cannot be shrunk below this mark without for example losing the packet management, which is an essential feature of using a distribution at all.